 Side effects other than those listed here may also occur.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Promethazine with DM (dextromethorphan and promethazine)?
+What other drugs will affect Promethazine with DM?

-Before taking dextromethorphan and promethazine, tell your doctor if you are using any of the following drugs:
+Before taking Promethazine with DM, tell your doctor if you are using any of the following drugs:

 quinidine (Quinaglute, Quinidex);